 AskPat 729 Episode Transcript

 Pat Flynn: Hey, what's up, everybody?
 Pat Flynn here and thank you so much for joining me today in Session 729 of AskPat.
 Thank you so much.
 As always, I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Ryan.

 All right, thanks so much, and here's today's question from Ryan.